-It was a fun, informal show that everyone seemed to love.
+It was a fun, informal show that everyone with a loyal following.
 It inspired other country music shows as well, including The Johnny Cash Show and The Marty Stuart Show.
-Near the end of its run, the show was usually filmed at Opryland USA in Nashville, Tennessee.
+Near the end of its run, the show was usually filmed at Opryland USA in Nashville.
 Though the show did travel though, filming episodes everywhere from Madison Square Garden in New York, The Grand Ole Opry and the Country Music Hall of Fame.

 1. Speck Rhodes - "The St. Louis Blues"